 Early childhood evaluations

-Children develop at their own pace and can vary in reaching milestones.
-However, it’s helpful for parents or caretakers to be aware of any red flags in the developmental areas.
-Diagnosis and early treatment can help significantly.
+Every child grows and learns at their own pace.
+However, it’s helpful for parents or caretakers to be aware of any delays in the developmental areas.
+Early help can make a big difference in your child’s development.

 Use the document below as a preliminary guide for measuring developmental milestones.